danielhou13/cogs402longformer/README.md

 ## Model Visualizations

-The visualizations for the model can be found in the `src/CaptumLongformerSequenceClassificationPapers` files.
+The attribution visualizations for the model can be found in the `src/CaptumLongformerSequenceClassificationPapers` files.

+The attention visualizations for the model can be found in the files `src/ConvertSlidingAttentionMatrix...` files.

 ## Adjustments for T3-vis